CreonC/ClientInstaller/README.md

-# ClientInstaller
+# McClientInstaller
- - Just a simple batch file
+ - Just a simple batch file that you can customize
  - Don't expect updates